 8. Accessibility testing

-Accessibility testing focuses on ensuring your application is accessible to users with disabilities.
-It involves assessing compliance with accessibility standards, such as WCAG (Web Content Accessibility Guidelines), and verifying that users with visual, auditory, or motor impairments can effectively use your application.
+Accessibility testing ensures that the application can be used by people with disabilities.
+It validates compliance with accessibility standards such as WCAG and checks whether users with visual, auditory, or motor impairments can interact with the application effectively.

 9. Security testing

-Security testing focuses on identifying vulnerabilities and weaknesses in the application’s security measures.
-It includes various techniques such as penetration testing, vulnerability scanning, and authentication and authorisation testing.
-Security testing helps ensure that the application safeguards sensitive data, protects against unauthorised access, and complies with industry security standards.
+Security testing identifies vulnerabilities in the application’s security framework.
+It includes practices such as penetration testing, vulnerability scanning, and authentication and authorization testing.

 12. Compatibility testing